Isolation/Quarantine Protocols for On-Campus Residents

 Quarantine is required when a student believes they have been in close contact with someone who has tested positive for COVID-19.
 Most students are able to self-quarantine in place for 14 days.

-Quarantine housing is for those who live in a double occupancy community bathroom on-campus residence and have been exposed to someone who has tested positive for COVID-19.
+Quarantine housing is for those who live in a double occupancy community bathroom on-campus residence and has had close contact exposure to someone who has tested positive for COVID-19.
 Even though you may not be experiencing symptoms or have tested negative, you still may develop COVID-19, as symptoms can appear anywhere from 2 to 14 days after exposure to the virus.

 You may quarantine in an assigned campus quarantine residence, Greek house (if approved by the Greek organization), in your off-campus apartment or at home — as long as doing so does not put someone else there at high risk and if going there does not risk exposing others.